vishalj254/excel_manipulation/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000/api](http://localhost:3000/api) to view it in the browser.

-This is a practical programming test using Node.js.

-Time limit: 24 hours

-Please feel free to use Google.
-Feel free to ask questions to clarify requirements.
-Install what ever libraries will help you do the job (or just write code from scratch).

 - Load the data file (worldcities.csv).
 - To check the output http://localhost:3000/api/